Why is this medication prescribed?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to insulin (Humulin, Novolin, others), any of the ingredients of insulin aspart, or any other medications.
 Ask your pharmacist or check the manufacturer's patient information for a list of the ingredients.

-- tell your doctor if you have or have ever had nerve damage caused by your diabetes; heart failure; or if you have any other medical conditions, including heart, kidney, or liver disease.
+- tell your doctor if you have vision problems or if you have or have ever had nerve damage caused by your diabetes; heart failure; or if you have any other medical conditions, including heart, kidney, or liver disease.